LibreCat/Catmandu/examples/search_hepcat/README.txt

 === Installation ===

-This example requires Module::Pluggable to be installed.
+This example requires Dancer and Module::Pluggable to be installed.
 All other dependencies should already be satisfied by the normal Catmandu installation process.